-Good leaders are often able to connect with their employees on both personal and professional level.
+Good leaders are often able to connect with their employees on both personal and professional levels.
 Remember, not everything and at all times need to be about work.

 10. Build a positive workplace environment

-Healthy workplace environments are the ones where people feel free to talk, feel valued, trust their leaders and have good relationships with other employees.
-How health your workplace is?
+Healthy workplace environments are the ones where people feel free to talk, feel valued, trust their leaders, and have good relationships with other employees.
+How healthy your workplace is?